SamSun0530/CPSC-455-E-commerce-website/README.md

 Ivena Du: Contributed to the registration page styling, wishlist styling and functionality, and the individual listing page display.
 Implemented search bar functionalities and initially deployed site on Render.

+Sam Sun: Worked on the cart page, made the functionality of cart operation and its style.
+Function of fetching purchase history page data with display on frontend.
+Also the display of user account page.

 ## Team Members

 - Andy Lee: 4th year BSc student, currently working as a backend developer, hoping to gain some frontend experience.